lolfert/live-polling-app/readme.md

-# Design Document: Live Poll App
+# Live Poll App

 ---

 ## 1. Introduction

 This document outlines the design and requirements for the Live Poll App, a full-stack web application designed for creating and participating in real-time polls.
 The goal is to enable users, particularly in group settings like presentations or classrooms, to quickly set up multiple-choice polls and gather immediate, visualized feedback from participants.
-This document reflects the decisions made regarding features, user flow, and technical stack prior to the implementation of the frontend components.
+This document reflects the decisions made regarding features, user flow, and technical stack.

 ---